surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Show ghosted LFO waveform reference** - Allows you to enable or disable the LFO waveform at full amplitude displayed with a dotted line in the LFO display area.

-- **Middle C** - Allows you to change the reference octave used in popup displays of some frequency-related parameters, such as filter cutoff for instance.
-You can change Middle C to be either **C3**, **C4** or **C5**.
+- **Middle C** - Allows you to change the reference octave shown in popup displays of some frequency-related parameters, such as filter cutoff for instance.
+You can change Middle C to display either **C3**, **C4** or **C5**.

 ### Data Folders

 In this sub-menu, there are a couple of options regarding user data and patches.

-**Open User Data Folder** - This opens the location where custom patches saved by the user will be stored.
+**Open factory data folder...** - This opens the location where factory patches, wavetables and other configuration files are stored.

-**Open Factory Data Folder** - This opens the location where factory patches, wavetables and other configuration files are stored.
+**Open user data folder...** - This option opens the location where custom patches saved by the user will be stored.

-**Set Custom User Data Folder** - This allows you to change where user patches will be saved.
+**Set custom user data folder...** - This allows you to change where user patches will be saved.

-**Rescan All Data Folders** - This option can be useful after importing patches created by someone else, after transferring user patches to another computer, or after downloading patches from the internet.
+**Rescan all data folders** - This option can be useful after importing patches created by someone else, after transferring user patches to another computer, or after downloading patches from the internet.

 ### Mouse Behavior